Find like-minded companions

 Membership of local, regional and national cycling associations, catering for everyday cyclists, mountain bikers, tourers and racers, are an obvious way to meet others, either cycling or socially.

-British Cycling and the Cyclists Touring Club (CTC) have subsections for different interests; additionally there are specialist groups such as the International Mountain Biking Association (UK section) and British Mountain Bike Orienteering.
+British Cycling and the Cycling UK (formerly the Cyclists Touring Club or CTC) have subsections for different interests; additionally there are specialist groups such as the International Mountain Biking Association (UK section) and British Mountain Bike Orienteering.
 On a very local level, cycling campaigns to improve facilities in a town also draw together people who might not otherwise meet, other than at a cycle rack.

 If you cant find a kindred spirit amongst the local membership, then the national cycling and other sports organisations publish membership magazines or newsletters with information about events and often classified ads, including personal columns.
 Websites and online forums also broaden the scope for meeting up.